Harjas6/GameManagerProject/README.md

 - To save hit the floppy disk icon.
 - To load hit the button with the arrow pointing down.

+### Why did I choose to make this project?

+This is of interest to me as I always have wanted to see/compare how many hours I have spent on game as in game timers either do not exist or can be inaccurate for certain games.\
+I also wanted a way to track/manage games I have or want to get as I tend to get lost in a backlog of games I would like to play eventually, so this app will help me with that.

 ## Reflection

 One main thing I would change is setting clear boundaries from the beginning on what I will implement in the final project.
-The lack of this resulted in add many more features to the console version of the app, but not having the time to implement them for the `gui`.
+The lack of this resulted in adding many more features to the console version of the app as I thought them up, but not having the time to implement them for the `gui`.

-Reflecting on my project and diagram there are certain design choices I would reconsider and change with the knowledge I have now.
+Reflecting on my project and UML diagram there are certain design choices I would reconsider and change with the knowledge I have now.
 A glaring issue I can see through the UML diagram is how the Singleton Pattern would have been useful for `GameManager` class.